Group Leader: Linda Countryman

 The GreenStep Group is made up of citizen advocates who work with city officials to coordinate local programs and practices under the 2040 Comprehensive Plan.
 They pay particular attention to the Plan’s sustainable best practices that address green building, energy efficiency, natural resource conservation, transportation, and much more.

-If you are interested in working on one of the following projects, please join the GreenStep group meetings.
-The meetings are every second to last Thursday of the month at 6:30 PM on ZOOM.
+If you are interested in working on one of the following projects, please join the GreenStep Group Meetings.
+The meetings are every first Monday of the month at 6:30 PM on ZOOM.
 Email workgroup leader for details.

 CHESTNUT STREET PLAZA PROJECT